khaledshehab1/Real-time-Chat-Application/README.md

 - React Router for navigation

   ## .env-File

--Create a .env file in the root directory of the project.
+  1-Create a .env file in the root directory of the project.

--Copy the content from the .env.example file provided in the repository.
+  2-Copy the content from the .env.example file provided in the repository.

--Fill in the required values for the environment variables:
+  3-Fill in the required values for the environment variables:

       API_KEY: Your API key for external services.
       SESSIONS_SECRET_KEY: The secret key used for managing user sessions.
       DB_URL: The connection string for your database.
       email: The email address used for system-related communications.
       password: The password for the email account above.
       forget_name: A default name used in the forget-password flow (or any other relevant feature).

   -Save the .env file.